hedi0/Smart_Door_Lock/README.md

 2.  **Commit** your changes with clear and concise commit messages.
 3. Ensure your code **compiles** without warnings and passes any existing tests.
 4.  **Open a Pull Request** against the `develop` branch.
-5. Provide a detailed description of your changes, including the problem it solves and how it was implemented.
+5. Provide a detailed description of your changes, including the problem it s
-6. Be responsive to feedback during the reviements